danmayer/todo-rails4-angularjs/README.md

 # Refactoring

 * countries are rendered into js, that should be a remote json call.
-Currently the assets cache
+    * Currently the assets cache
+    * To break asset cache `bundle exec rake assets:clobber`
+* KILL ANGULAR
 * move more out of controller to angular Directives and services

 # Improvements